ivan-li-gith/ai_bill_divider/README.md

 * **Secure Authentication**: Integrated with Supabase Auth for secure email/password and Google OAuth 2.0 sign-in

-## 🚧 Project Roadmap
-I am currently expanding **Split Em** from a utility-only tool to a general expense sharing platform:
-* **Receipt Line-Item OCR**: Moving beyond bill totals to parse individual items from restaurant receipts using GPT-4o
-* **Item-Level Assignment**: A new UI component to drag-and-drop specific receipt items to specific roommates
-* **Integrated Nudges**: Exploring shortcuts for PayPal and Venmo to allow one-tap payment requests/ reminders

 ## 🛠️ Technical Stack
 * **Frontend**: Flask, HTML, CSS
 * **Backend**: Gunicorn